awesome-workshop/docker-singularity-hats/_episodes/06-security.md

 If you're using a base image which has an unverified provenance, you may want to: [^2]
 * find out how the image was created and know what packages are installed into the image.
 * verify that the image wasn't modified after its creation.
 You can use the SHA256 digest to do this.
+In other contexts the digest is known as a checksum.
+You can view the digests for all of your pulled images by doing `docker images --digests`.
 * scan for security vulnerabilities.
 There are tools to do this sort of static analysis, but that goes far beyond this document.

 # Fermilab computing